IK Pinning with feet

 thank you very much for your support request.

-Please let me know if you have any follow-up questions.
+Please let me know in case you have any follow-up questions or if this doesn't solve your issue.

 Best regards,